 After School & Summer Fun Coordinator

 Candace Harless is the After School Program, Summer Fun and Substance Abuse Prevention Coalition Coordinator at REACHH Family Resource Center.
 Candace is a graduate from Concord University with a Bachelors in Social Work.
 Her goal is to empower and support the youth in our community.
-Candace spends her free time exploring with her dog and attending community events.
+Candace spends her free time exploring with her dogs and attending community events.

-After School Program Assistant
+After School Assistant

 Parents as Teachers Program Coordinator

 Jennifer has been a Parent Educator with our Parents as Teachers Program since October of 2008.
 She was born and raised in Hinton, West Virginia and is the proud mother to three beautiful daughters.
 She loves working with children!
 Jennifer discovered her passion when her first child was born premature with many developmental delays.
-Having someone come into her home to help her daugher met developmental milestones before she went to pre-school, was life changing.
+Having someone come into her home to help her daughter met developmental milestones before she went to pre-school, was life changing.
 Jennifer loves the feeling of giving back what was given to her family.

 Jeff was born in Hinton and has spent most of his life in Summers County.
 He has 25 years of experience in early childhood education, has coached and mentored youth athletes, and counts himself as a strong advocate for fatherhood involvement.
 He is a former U.S. Army paratrooper and in his free time, he enjoys motorcycling, fishing, travel, and spending time with his 2 children and 7 grandchildren.